 Choose the strategy that fits your personality and financial situation to increase the chances for success.

-Some credit cards offer teaser rates as low as 0% for a set period of time, such as six months to a year.
-You may want to consider taking advantage of one of these deals if you think you can pay down your debt within that time frame.
+Research what’s available carefully.
+Some credit cards offer teaser rates as low as 0% for a set period of time, such as six months to a year or even longer.
+It may make sense to take advantage of one of these deals if you think you can pay down your debt within that time frame.

-Be careful, however, when these teaser rates expire, the card will jump to its regular rate, which could be higher than the previous rates you were paying.
+However, when these teaser rates expire, the card might jump to its regular rate, which could be higher than the rates you were previously paying.

 Credit cards allow you to make minimum payments — small portions of the balance you owe — until your debt is paid off.
 While this might seem convenient on the surface, this system is stacked in the credit companies’ favor.
-Making minimum payments can cost you more in the long run than making larger payments and paying down debt faster.
+Making minimum payments can cost more in the long run than making larger payments and paying down debt faster.